 These days I spend much more time playing, learning, and discovering music.
-I am very eclectic in my music and it could be a Sinatra day, Judas Priest or some good ole country and I have the choice!
+I am very eclectic in my music taste, meaning it could be a Sinatra day, Judas Priest or some good ole country !
 Because of my surrendering at Mountainside, I have a new lease on life.